wjwinter59/BattleShipMix/README.md

+# Update 2023/01/07
+  - code has been modified because the design has been modified here and there.
+In particular the use of extents to (hopefully) make it easier to better manage the situation on the board.
+  - Here and there were 'Show' methods to display information about some status, here an attempt was made to bring some order.
+  - Cleaned up code by removing dead, redundant and obscure junk.

 # History :
   Started learning C# because I'm interested in Oop, so I needed some sort of project to work on.
     For some reason I stumbled on a boardgame Battleship, and decided 'This is it !!' :).